ArceLopera/PHPRefresher/docs/Moodle/phpMoodleTemplate.md

 ```

 ### Rendering in PHP

-Use the render_from_template() method to render the given context data with the template.
+Use the `render_from_template()` method to render the given context data with the template.
 ```php
 $data = [
     'name' => 'Lorem ipsum',
     'description' => format_text($description, FORMAT_HTML),
 ];

 echo $OUTPUT->render_from_template($templatename, $data);
 ```

 #### Renderers

-Templates can be effectively used in renderers to generate the HTML representing the given renderable object.
-Make your [renderable](https://docs.moodle.org/dev/Renderer) class also implement templatable interface.
-It will have to implement a new method export_for_template(renderer_base $output).
+Templates can be effectively used in renderers to generate the HTML representing the given `renderable` object.
+Make your `renderable` class also implement `templatable` interface.
+It will have to implement a new method `export_for_template(renderer_base $output)`.
 The method should return a JSON-serialisable object (containing only objects, arrays and scalars) that will be passed as the rendering context data to a template.

 In the simplest case where you have a renderable, templatable object with a class name matching the name of the template that will render it, you do not need to add any renderer code explicity.
-Passing your widget directly to $OUTPUT->render() will infer the name of your template, call export_for_template() and render_from_template(), then return the result.
+Passing your widget directly to `$OUTPUT->render()` will infer the name of your template, call `export_for_template()` and `render_from_template()`, then return the result.

-Example of the method added to the renderable mywidget:
+Example of the method added to the renderable `mywidget`:

 ```php
 /**